-In case of multi-robot exploration, optimizing the number of robots or the amount of energy required is proven to be NP-hard~\citep{fraigniaud2006collective}. \cite{mishra2016battery} study battery-constrained coverage for multiple robots that is based on the roadmap approach.
-They take into account the heterogeneous behavior among robots where there are worker and helper robots.
-Their algorithm computes how long robots can explore before recharging without having to set the battery threshold explicitly. \cite{karapetyan2018multi} propose heuristic algorithms for multi-Dubins vehicles that can evenly distribute workloads among robots. \cite{agarwal2020line} design a heuristic-based approximation algorithm of multiple robots for line coverage, where the robots must visit all points of linear environment features such as road networks and power lines.
-Continuous 2D polygonal environment has been studied by \cite{farias2020planar} where they propose multi-robot navigation from source to sink by computing the continuous maximum flow.
+In the case of multi-robot exploration, optimizing the number of robots or the amount of energy required is proven to be NP-hard~\citep{fraigniaud2006collective}. \citet{mishra2016battery} study battery-constrained coverage for multiple robots based on the roadmap approach.
+They consider the heterogeneous behavior among robots including worker and helper robots.
+Their algorithm computes how long robots can explore before recharging without having to set the battery threshold explicitly. \citet{karapetyan2018multi} propose heuristic algorithms for multi-Dubins vehicles to evenly distribute workloads among robots. \citet{agarwal2020line} design a heuristic-based approximation algorithm for multiple robots for line coverage, where the robots must visit all points of linear environment features such as road networks and power lines.
+The continuous 2D polygonal environment has been studied by \citet{farias2020planar}, where they propose multi-robot navigation from source to sink by computing the continuous maximum flow.

-In online exploration, no prior information about the environment is available, and therefore, the robot needs to adapt its plan as new information is obtained on the fly.
-There are algorithms that are incomplete, \ie, not guaranteeing the complete coverage, but incorporate other challenges. \cite{sim2009autonomous} propose vision-based exploration strategies in combination with SLAM, and employed a hybrid map for both localization and safe navigation.
-Greedy and iterative strategies are demonstrated. \cite{cesare2015multi} study frontier-based exploration for multiple UAVs under the limited communication and battery constraints.
-They introduce heterogeneous behavior for efficient planning that robots can switch from four states (\ie, explore, meet, sacrifice, and relay). \cite{hassan2019ppcpp} consider a scenario where unexpected changes occur, such as the sudden appearance of stationary or dynamic obstacles in an environment.
+For online exploration, no prior information about an environment is available, and therefore, a robot needs to adapt its plan as new information is received on the fly.
+Some algorithms are incomplete, \ie, not guaranteeing complete coverage. \citet{sim2009autonomous} propose vision-based exploration strategies in combination with SLAM and utilize a hybrid map for both localization and safe navigation. \citet{cesare2015multi} study frontier-based exploration for multiple UAVs under limited communication and battery constraints.
+They introduce heterogeneous behavior for efficient planning, allowing robots to switch between four states (\ie, explore, meet, sacrifice, and relay). \citet{hassan2019ppcpp} consider a scenario where unexpected changes occur, such as the sudden appearance of stationary or dynamic obstacles in an environment.